rufuspollock-okfn/cop21/agreement/9-dec-2015/index.md

 1. The purpose of this Agreement is to [enhance the implementation of the Convention and to achieve its objective][further implement the objective of the Convention set out in its Article 2 [through enhanced action, cooperation and support]] so as:

-   1. To hold the increase in the global average temperature to
+   (a) To hold the increase in the global average temperature to

    **Option 1:** below 2 °C above pre-industrial levels,